ms/buildtogether.tech/fairness/index.md

 discrimination based on race, faith, and caste are endemic in the rest of the world as well.

-Many companies have taken steps to remedy this during hiring, but hiring more people from under-represented groups doesn't matter if they have to work twice as hard to be taken half as seriously, if they are constantly passed over for promotion, or if discussions about who would make a good department chair continue to take place in the men's locker room after the department's Friday afternoon hockey game.
+Many companies have taken steps to remedy this during hiring.
+However, hiring more people from under-represented groups doesn't make a difference if they have to work twice as hard to be taken half as seriously, if they are constantly passed over for promotion, or if discussions about promotion continue to take place in the men's locker room after the department's Friday afternoon hockey game.
 There are no easy fixes to these problems, but there are things companies can do that you can ask for even as a junior hire:

 Share data on how well the company has been doing recently.
 :   It's reasonable to ask during an interview what proportion of a company's